squonkbadger/datathink-a3/algorithm.md

 `      Read value`<br>
 `      If (parameter is "year")`<br>
 `         Read end`<br>
-Maybe I am missing something, but why does parameter "year" appear two times?
+Maybe I am missing something, but why does parameter "year" appear two times?<br>
 `      Set results as empty list`<br>
 `      If (parameter is "keyword")`<br>
 `         Set count to 0`<br>
 Intuitively, as we are adding string values to a list, I would not set any count, but I know that the book does it, so this is just a little sidenote.
-Maybe the count should be after the creation of the empty list, because otherwise it would implement only here.
+Maybe the count should be after the creation of the empty list, because otherwise it would implement only here.<br>
 `         For record in dataset`<br>
 `			For keyword in record.keywords`<br>
 `           	If (keyword contains value)`<br>